nkhakwan/week12MondayLessonPractice/README.md

 ### Specs

 Specs are not included as the project was built up thru lessons and than it was practiced and quite a bit of time taken just to understand it.
+Also lots of tweaks were done to see what is being broken and how it is being broken.
+Then things changed back to original form.
+Still lots of grey areas.
 ### License

 This software is licensed under the MIT license.